 If you prefer electric guitars rather that synthesizers, your festival is ‘Rock Fest Barcelona‘, which takes place on the neighbouring town of Santa Coloma de Gramenet.
-The list of artist and bands is absolutely breath-taking: Aerosmith, Alice Cooper, Deep Purple, Europe, Sepultura or W.A.S.P, among many others.
-There are also two tribute-bands that will remind you that even though there are no longer here, the spirit and energy of Lemmy from Motörhead and Queen’s lead singer Freddie Mercury are still with us.
+It will return once again to the Parc de Can Zam.
+The list of artist and bands is absolutely breath-taking.

 Eclectic is the best word to define Cruïlla, which means ‘Crossroad’ in Catalan.
 And it is, indeed, a festival which mixes all sorts of music styles from bands and artists from all over the world.

 The location is the same as Primavera Sound (the massive Parc del Fórum) but the line-up is not as ‘pressed’, so the experience of joining Cruïlla is much, much more, laid back.
-This doesn’t mean, though, the absence of first-class musicians such as Jamiroquai, Pet Shop Boys, Prodigy, Two Cinema Club and the always transgressors Die Antwoord.
+Besides the musical performances, at Festival Cruïlla 2019 we will have parallel activities.

 Festival Jardins de Pedralbes (5th June-15th July)

 Want to feel like royalty enjoying and ‘almost private’ concert in the beautiful gardens of a Palace?
 Then you have to take a look at Jardins de Pedralbes Festival schedule.
-A magical and elegant venue to enjoy some of the biggest names in the international scene: Rufus Wainwright, Kool & the Gang, Belle and Sebastian, Tony Bennet, The Beach Boys, 2Cellos, Air, Supertramp’s lead singer Roger Hodgson and Art Garfunkel are waiting for you.
+A magical and elegant venue to enjoy some of the biggest names in the international scene.

 By the way, you don’t have to travel to the outskirts of the city to attend the Festival.
 Palau de Pedralbes is just a few meters away from Camp Nou, Futbol Club Barcelona’s stadium.